rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 Video Interaction Event Types
 ==============================

-These event types can fire when a user works with a video.
+The browser emits these event types when a user works with a video.

 **Component**: Video